ucdavis-bioinformatics-training/2018-March-Bioinformatics-Prerequisites/monday/command-line-intro.md

 And once you're really done working on the command line:

     exit  # kills the current shell!
-    # Note that any text *following* a "#" symbol is ignored.
+    # Note that any text *following* a '#' symbol is ignored.
     # This will 'exit' (close) your shell on ganesh
     # ... you'd need another 'exit' to close your local terminal (if on a Mac / Linux system)

-But don't exit yet ... or if you did, just ssh back in ...
-We've got work to do!
+But don\'t exit yet ... or if you did, just ssh back in ...
+We\'ve got work to do!

 Command Line Basics
 --------------------